-Since Her Majesty the Queen opened the first University of Lincoln building on the Brayford Pool Campus, the University has welcomed more than 90,000 students from across 135 countries.
-Today, Lincoln is ranked in the world’s top 150 universities in the Times Higher Education’s (THE) Young University Rankings 2022.
+The University of Lincoln is home to a growing community of students from around the world.
+Since Queen Elizabeth II opened the first University of Lincoln building on the Brayford Pool Campus, it has welcomed more than 90,000 students from across 135 countries.
+Today, the University is listed in the world’s top 130 universities in the Times Higher Education’s (THE) Young University Rankings 2022.

 96 per cent of Lincoln's most recent graduates were in work or further study six months after finishing their course with more than 80 per cent in graduate level roles (Destinations of Leavers from Higher Education Survey 2016/17, published July 2018).
 The University is also in the top 20 universities for UK student satisfaction (Guardian university Guide 2022).

 One of the many reasons students love Lincoln is because they feel so at home.
 The city is a fantastic place to live and there are a variety of accommodation options to choose from.

 Based in the heart of Lincoln’s city centre, most student accommodation at the University of Lincoln is on the Brayford Pool Campus or just a short distance away.
 With more than 3,700 rooms across six residences, there is a variety of University-managed accommodation options for students to choose from.